Countryside Code Etiquette: The Essential Guide

 What do I need?

 The Scottish elements and rugged terrain can make for challenging country walks.
 Being responsibly kitted out will allow you to explore safely.
 Laksen’s Tripod Seat offers a convenient way to take a much needed rest on longer journeys.
 A Thermal Bottle filled with your favourite hot drink will also make a welcome addition to your walk.
 Taking a hot drink with you is sensible during colder months, when winds from the North really start to bite.
-Finish the look with a sturdy pair of Loake shoes.
+A backpack from a brand like Fjallraven like their renowned Kanken is a great way to carry essentials while offering back support.
+A scarf from a brand like Clare Haggas for ladies and a fashionable pair of gloves from a brand like Chester Jeffries are essential.
+Finish the look with a comfy pair of socks from a brand like Pantherella or a waterproof pair from a brand like Sealskinz or Icebreaker, and a sturdy pair of Loake shoes or Meindl Walking Boots.

 What are my rights?